An interactive community project dealing with the occupation of Tibet, presented by Mark Dugally and Ann-Louise Miranda April 4th - April 21st, 2019

 The Tenacity of Remembering is a city-wide, two-phase art project seeking to bring awareness to the Chinese occupation of Tibet and the ever increasing abuse of Tibetan Buddhists and citizens alike.

 The first phase consists of 150 “Tiger Lamps”.
 These are golden tiger statues that will be placed strategically around Portland to bring light to the 150 self-immolations (public suicide by fire) that have occurred, as protest, since 2009 by monks and citizens alike.
-The tiger represents the statement of monk Lama Sopa before he self-immolated.
-The monk likened his brutal sacrifice to that of the Buddha who felt compassion and gave his life to a starving tigress in the woods, because she was so hungry she was about to eat her own cubs for survival.
+The tiger represents the final statement of monk Lama Sopa before he self-immolated.
+The monk likened his brutal sacrifice to that of the Buddha who felt compassion and gave his life to a starving tigress in the woods, because she was so hungry she was about to devour her own cubs to survive.